By now we all know what emojis are.

 That’s why it’s so important to ensure you’re looking at the full data when drawing these types of conclusions.

 Had I done this I would have been wrong, as I wasn’t taking into consideration the number of posts or the follower count on the earliest and latest post I pulled data from.

-By doing this using Quintly’s formula I’m given different results — that are much more scientific.
+By using Quintly’s formula I’m given different results — that are much more scientific.